alexdgarland/KRC/README.md

 KRC
 ===

-My hacky attempts to learn C from Kernighan &amp; Richie!
-Probably of no interest to anyone but myself :-)
+My solutions to exercises from Kernighan & Richie "The C Programming Language" (Second Edition)